Market Segmentation Matrix Template

 When to use a market segmentation matrix

 Your team should use a market segmentation matrix anytime you work on a new, existing, or planned marketing campaign.
-It will allow you to easily track customer and prospect behavior and expectations, create more targeted marketing experiences, and improve your potential for growth.
+It allows you to track customer and prospect behavior and expectations easily, create more targeted marketing experiences, and improve your growth potential.